samdenty/gqless/src/gqless/README.md

 query.me.following.push(query.users[0])
 ```

-Combined with [Type extensions](#Type-extensions), you can automatically dispatch mutations when the cache is updated
+Combined with [Extensions](#Extensions), you can automatically dispatch mutations when the cache is updated

 ```ts
 // src/extensions/index